GENERAL IDEA, “ARTIST'S CONCEPTION; MISS GENERAL IDEA", 1971

-General Idea were both prolific and multi-disciplinary (long before it became de rigueur) creating works in a wide range of media including photography, sculpture, painting, mail art, video, installations, multiples, and performance.
+General Idea were both prolific and multi-disciplinary (long before it became de rigueur) creating works in photography, sculpture, painting, mail art, video, installation, multiples, and performance.

 In 1970, General Idea introduced the inaugural Miss General Idea Pageant during the intermission of a play hosted by the Festival of Underground Theatre in Toronto.

-This conceptual parody served as a conduit to dissect some of General Idea's central concerns surrounding gender and popular culture.
+This conceptual parody served as a conduit to explore some of General Idea's interests in gender, iconography, and popular culture.
 The concept was realized in various mediums and iterations over a period of nearly 20 years.

-This is a fantastic example of General Idea's work and a striking memento their early period and the birth of the Miss General Idea era.
+This is a fantastic example of General Idea's work and a striking memento from their early years.
 It can be found in the permanent collection of numerous museum's including the MoMA and The National Gallery of Canada.

 Questions about this artwork?
 Contact us or call +1.416.704.1720